Weather Alerts for Lowlands of Pierce and Southern King Counties

 Areas Affected:

-San Juan County - Cascades of Whatcom and Skagit Counties - Cascades of Snohomish and Northern King Counties - Cascades of Southern King County - Cascades of Pierce and Lewis Counties - Foothills and Valleys of the North Cascades - Foothills and Valleys of Snohomish and Northern King Counties - Foothills and Valleys of Central King County - Foothills and Valleys of Pierce and Southern King Counties - Foothills and Valleys of Thurston and Lewis Counties - Lowlands of Western Whatcom County - Lowlands of Western Skagit and Northwestern Snohomish Counties - Downtown Everett / Marysville Area - Shoreline / Lynnwood / South Everett Area - Eastside - City of Seattle - Lowlands of Pierce and Southern King Counties - Olympia and Southern Puget Sound - Lowlands of Lewis and Southern Thurston Counties - Middle Chehalis River Valley - Willapa and Black Hills - Southern Hood Canal - Northern Hood Canal - Eastern Kitsap County - Port Townsend Area - Eastern Strait of Juan de Fuca - Western Strait of Juan de Fuca - Lake Crescent Area Including US 101 - Olympics - Foothills of the Western and Southern Olympic Peninsula - Northern Washington Coast - Grays Harbor County Coast - Lower Chehalis River Valley - Island County
+San Juan County - Cascades of Whatcom and Skagit Counties - Cascades of Snohomish and Northern King Counties - Cascades of Southern King County - Cascades of Pierce and Lewis Counties - Foothills and Valleys of the North Cascades - Foothills and Valleys of Snohomish and Northern King Counties - Foothills and Valleys of Central King County - Foothills and Valleys of Pierce and Southern King Counties - Lowlands of Western Whatcom County - Lowlands of Western Skagit and Northwestern Snohomish Counties - Downtown Everett / Marysville Area - Shoreline / Lynnwood / South Everett Area - Eastside - City of Seattle - Lowlands of Pierce and Southern King Counties - Olympia and Southern Puget Sound - Middle Chehalis River Valley - Willapa and Black Hills - Southern Hood Canal - Western Strait of Juan de Fuca - Lake Crescent Area Including US 101 - Olympics - Foothills of the Western and Southern Olympic Peninsula - Northern Washington Coast - Grays Harbor County Coast - Lower Chehalis River Valley

 Details:

-to high levels across western Washington.
-Additional rainfall of 1
+moisture to high levels across western Washington.
+Heavy rainfall of

-to 2 inches is expected through the rest of today.
-This amount of
+0.75 up to 4 inches is expected over the next 30 hours.
+This amount

-rain will continue to put extra pressure on soil instability,
+of rain will put extra pressure on soil instability, leading to an

 Areas most susceptible to landslides debris flows under these